mhkeller/alphabits/README.md

 Alphabits
 ===

 Scrape a number of pages asynchronously and write out your data in one file when done.
 It generally assumes that you are scraping a series of webpages whose urls vary by a different parameter.

 Can output `json` (default) or `csv` if json is properly formatted, i.e. one dimensional.
+It also supports rate-limiting calls and custom headers.

 See the [example usage](https://github.com/mhkeller/alphabits/blob/master/examples/noms.js) and an explanation of different options.